bootdotdev/blog/content/clean-code/writing-good-unit-tests-dont-mock-database-connections.md

 }
 ```

 There's no way to test this function without having a database connection available at the time of testing.
 If a new developer clones the project they will need to set up a database or else tests will fail.
-If you set up continuous integration testing pipelines they will also fail without a dummy database on the server.
+If you set up CI pipeline tests they will also fail without a dummy database on the server.
 The point is, this is _bad_.

 Developers should be able to clone a repo and immediately run tests that pass.